espocrm/documentation/docs/development/api-search-params.md

 *String*

 What record [attributes](../administration/terms-and-naming.md#attribute) to return.
 Separated by comma.
+Whitespaces are not allowed.
 Specify to improve performance.

+Example: `id,name,status,assignedUserId`.

 ### where